Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 ### List Unresolved Dependencies

-Print list of unresolved project dependencies.
 Device, board, and software components are specified as part of the `*.csolution.yml` and `*.cproject.yml` files.
+Print a list of unresolved project dependencies.
 The list may be filtered by words provided with the option `--filter`:

 ```bash
 csolution list dependencies mysolution.csolution.yml [-f "<filter words>"]